LayMui/website-hugo/exampleSite/content/english/post/TrueWorship.md

 Worship from the spirit man - the real me and inner core of my being

-and to know the Truth of His Word cos
+and to know the Truth of His Word - Jesus

-God wants us to walk in total freedom

-freedom from sins and deception.
+Jesus is the way, the truth and the life.

 God is more interested in the heart than outward form.